 Water Quality, Quantity and Delta Outflow - Congress may consider legislation that could adversely affect water quality, quantity and flows in the Sacramento-San Joaquin Delta to the detriment of the County residents, economy and resources.
-The Board of Supervisors will rely on its adopted Delta Water Platform and its adopted resolution on Water, Ecosystem Health and other Issues Related to the San Francisco Bay and the Sacramento -San Joaquin River Delta (No. 2012-46) to determine the appropriate response to federal legislative issues brought to the Board's attention.
+The Board of Supervisors will rely on its adopted Delta Water Platform and its adopted resolution on Water, Ecosystem Health and other Issues Related to the San Francisco Bay and the Sacramento-San Joaquin River Delta (No. 2012-46) to determine the appropriate response to federal legislative issues brought to the Board's attention.

 Workforce Development - Contra Costa County supports policies that meet the needs of serving businesses, workers, job seekers, and youth.
 The County further supports policies under the Workforce Innovation & Opportunity Act (WIOA) that preserve local decision-making relative to spending, direction of work, and other functions of local workforce boards.
-The County also supports policies that increase employment and the creation of jobs in both the public and private sector and that enhance business' access to a qualified talent pool, and promote business growth through the development of a skilled workforce.
+The County also supports policies that promote equal employment opportunities for women and men in an effort to increase employment and the creation of jobs in both the public and private sector and that enhance business' access to a qualified talent pool, and promote business growth through the development of a skilled workforce.
 The County also favors policies that provide increased funding to support job seeker services, as well as policies that make strategic investments to leverage existing funding in the workforce development arena.
+The County will OPPOSE cuts to WIOA funding and programming.